-“(D) A citizen member from Ward 8, appointed by the Mayor; and
+“(D) A citizen member from Ward 8, appointed by the Mayor;

+“(E) A citizen member, appointed by the Mayor, who has experience serving as the City Administrator of the District of Columbia; and

+“(F) One representative from each of the two unions maintaining the largest collective bargaining agreements with United Medical Center.”.

-“(E) A citizen member, appointed by the Mayor, who has experience serving as the City Administrator of the District of Columbia. “(3) The Chief Executive Officer of the Corporation and the Chief Medical Officer of the Corporation shall serve as non-voting ex officio members.
+“(3) The Chief Executive Officer of the Corporation and the Chief Medical Officer of the Corporation shall serve as non-voting ex officio members.

-“(4) Members of the Board shall serve until January 31, 2022.”.
+“(4) Members of the Fiscal Management Board shall serve until January 31, 2023.”.

 (b) Section 5120 (D.C.
 Official Code § 44-951.09) is amended as follows:

 (1) The existing text is designated as subsection (a).

+(2) Newly designated subsection (a) is amended by striking the phrase “to the Mayor.” and inserting the phrase “to the Mayor.
+Prior to submission to the Mayor, the proposed operating budget must be certified by the Chief Financial Officer of the District of Columbia as being balanced.” in its place.

-(2) New subsections (b) and (c) are added to read as follows:
+(3) New subsections (b) and (c) are added to read as follows:

-“(b)(1) By July 26, 2019, the Board shall meet and approve an operating budget for Fiscal Year 2021 that supports the following services:
+“(b)(1) If any of the conditions set forth in section 5115(l) has been met,, the Fiscal Management Board shall meet no later than 30 days thereafter and approve an operating budget that supports the following services:

 “(A) An emergency department;